-On the SQL Server, the optimize for ad hoc workloads option improvse the efficiency of the plan cache for workloads that contain many single-use ad hoc batches.
+On the SQL Server, the optimize for ad hoc workloads option improves the efficiency of the plan cache for workloads that contain many single-use ad hoc batches.
 When this option is set to on (true), the Database Engine stores a small compiled plan stub in the plan cache when a batch is compiled for the first time.
 (This step is performed instead of the full compiled plan.)
 It relieves memory pressure by preventing the plan cache to fill with compiled plans that are not reused.

 The compiled plan stub allows the Database Engine to recognize that this ad hoc batch has been previously compiled, but has only stored a compiled plan stub.
 When this batch is invoked (compiled or executed) again, the Database Engine compiles the batch, removes the compiled plan stub from the plan cache, and adds the full compiled plan to the plan cache.